vasylbruchko/FileRenamer/README.md

 Step 1: Find the two lines with hostname_pattern.

-Step 2: Change the entries between the single quotes ('')
+Step 2: Change the entries between the single quotes.
+The script matches on the match.group(1) or essentially anything in the paranthesis () within.

 	Default: hostname_pattern = r'host-name\s+(\S+);' will search for the following name pattern: host-name filename;